AdamKyle/flare/resources/info/home/section-1.md

 - **How do you make money, are there adds?**: There are no adds, I make no money off this game what so ever.
 It is completely open source.
 In order to pay for server costs, I have a job and a credit card.

 - **How do I get rid of [time gates](/information/time-gates)**: You don't.
 This is how we slow you down a bit and stop you from overwhelming the server.
-There are some quest items that will reduce the time out by 25%, how ever you'll have to earn those.
-You cannot buy them.
+There are some quest items that you can obtain by playing the game that will reduce time gates by a small degree.

 - **What Browsers are supported?**: Anything other than any version of Internet Explorer.
 This game will never support Internet Explorer, but we do support Edge.
 (Javascript is a must)

-- **Mobile looks pretty broken**: My main priority was to make sure the game aspect is functional in mobile.
-Other pages may be broken.
-These are being fixed.
-Information section and the home page as well as releases, login, registration and other non in game forms are all mobile responsive.
+- **Can I play on mobile?**: Of course!
+How ever note a couple of things:
+  - For iPad Pro users Please play in portrait mode.
+The map is too squished in landscape mode.
+  - We only support devices listed in Google Chromes Console Option.
+All iPhones and most android devices are supported.

+  > ### ATNN!
+  >
+  > While the game works on mobile devices, some aspects of the map may not work, such as being able to tap
+  > on the locations to view their details.
+You can still drag the map around and teleport, move and set
+  > sail.
+This game is more optimized for desktop but mobile is an option.
+You will need a decent internet connection.